dieseldev/diesel/README.rst

     diesel.quickstart(say_hi)

 That's pretty much the most boring diesel code ever.
-It gets wrapped up in a Loop, gets scheduled, prints "hi" and then stops the diesel application.
+Behind the scenes, it gets wrapped up in a Loop, gets scheduled, prints "hi" and then stops the diesel application.

 Here's a slightly more interesting function.